anastasiasiebers/docana-project-report-26-topic_crime_unit/README.md

 The experiments were implemented in Python using Google Colab and Jupyter notebooks.

 Dataset access and preprocessing were performed in Google Colab.
 We used Colab because the Webis-TLDR-17 loading script downloads the original `corpus-webis-tldr-17.zip` archive, which is about 3.1 GB.
-Even when loading a smaller subset, access to the full archive may be required first.
+Even when loading a smaller subset, access to the full archive is required first.
 Colab provided sufficient temporary storage and avoided storing the archive locally.

 The later topic modeling and analysis steps were conducted in a local Jupyter notebook environment.
 The analysis notebook was run with Python 3.13.9, while the preprocessing notebook was run in Google Colab with Python 3.12.
 No GPU was required for the experiments.